SwiftCode123/TryHackMe-Room-Writeups/Phishing Analysis/Phishing Prevention/README.md

 ### Which S/MIME component ensures that only the intended recipient can read the contents of an email message?

 - Let's say we have two character's Bob and Mary.
-Bob decides to encrypt the message using Mary's public key and only Mary can decrypt it with he private key
+Bob decides to encrypt the message using Mary's public key and only Mary can decrypt it with her private key

 - Answer: `Encryption`